qwibbler/my-portfolio/README.md

 # My Portfolio

 > This is a practice portfolio that I am building to learn the required coding skills for building a basic website for both desktop and mobile screens, and to begin setting up my very own portfolio.
 I will be expanding on this in the various tutorial excersizes as I progress along Microverse.
-You can find this websilte at https://qwibbler.github.io/my-portfolio/
+You can find this websilte [here](https://qwibbler.github.io/my-portfolio/)

 > ![screenshot](images/Screenshot-desktop.png)
 > ![screenshot](images/Screenshot-mobile.png)